willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 3 Directories, Files, and Scope
 =====================================

-This section contains some basic directory and file organization guidelines.
+This section contains basic directory and file organization guidelines.
-While each toolkit component may establish its own directory structure, following these guidelines will help make it easy to locate a specific file and, once the file is found, to locate essential information in it easily and quickly.
+These guidelines help make it easy to locate a specific file and, once the file is found, to locate essential information in it easily and quickly.

 -------------------------------------